AndyA/jsonpath-lifter/README.md

 All the links are collected in one place and the `name` and `email` properties of `reporter` have been merged as `ident`.

-With `jsonpath-lifter` you can easily make a function to perform the transformation.
+With `jsonpath-lifter` you can make a function to perform the transformation.

 ```javascript
 const lifter = require("jsonpath-lifter");